-The Employment Agreement requires Mr. Levin to devote substantially all of his time and attention to our business as necessary to fulfill his duties.
-The Employment Agreement provides that Mr. Levin would be paid a base salary at annual rate of \$811,200, with an annual automobile allowance of \$10,000.

-Mr. Levin is eligible to participate in our AIP at a target rate of 100% of his actual annual base salary, as defined in that plan, and in our LTIP at a target incentive rate of 100% of his combined actual annual base earnings for the incentive period.
-The Employment Agreement also provides for the payment of discretionary bonuses in such amounts as may be determined by the Compensation Committee or Board of Directors.
+Under his employment agreement, Mr. Levin received a base salary of \$811,200, with an annual automobile allowance of \$10,000.
+Mr. Levin participated in our AIP at a target rate of 100% of his actual annual base salary, as defined in that plan, and in our LTIP at a target incentive rate of 100% of his annual base salary on the effective date of the respective LTIP.